FoxsterDev/MyBlogMaterials/Draft/HowToMakeSafierMobileReleases/HowToMakeSafierMobileReleases.md

 - Around $5 billion dollars of revenue will be generated in stores outside of China.
 - Third-party app marketplaces are growing faster than the Google Play store.
 - The Unity Distribution Portal already reaches 1 billion+ players connected to these stores.

+# One more thing where you have to be in touch with store changes to avoid unxpected troubles during app review:
+- To be compliant with the newest of app store requirements.
+Like support new Android API for Google or Tracking policy from Apple.
+- To be compliant with App Store Quality Guidelines.
+Actually it is good for potential featuring and get more organic install, but you decrease a chance for declining version.
+- To have options with excluding resubmit to store from your release process as much as possible.
+It can be asset bundle content or dynamic upload your product.

 # In Conclusion